-North Carolina's Prescribed Burning Act (the Act) provides that prescribed burning conducted in compliance with the Act "is in the public interest and does not constitute a public or private nuisance."
+North Carolina's Prescribed Burning Act (the Act), which the legislature revised in 2023, provides that prescribed burning conducted in compliance with the Act "is in the public interest and does not constitute a public or private nuisance."
 N.C.
 Gen. Stat. § 106-967(a).
-The Act defines prescribed burning as "the planned and controlled application of fire to naturally occurring vegetative fuels under safe weather and safe environmental and other conditions, while following appropriate precautionary measures that will confine the fire to a predetermined area and accomplish the intended management objectives." § 106-966(2).
+The Act defines prescribed burning as "the planned and controlled application of fire to vegetative fuels under specified weather and environmental and other conditions while following appropriate precautionary measures that will confine the fire to a predetermined area and accomplish the intended management objectives." § 106-966(2).